Chia-Network/chia-blockchain/INSTALL.md

+## Installation

 To install the chia-blockchain node, follow the instructions according to your operating system.
+After installing, follow the remaining instructions in [README.md](README.md) to run the software.

 ### MacOS
 Make sure [brew](https://brew.sh/) is available before starting the setup.